 Responsible strategies such as principled purchasing, proxy voting, corporate dialogues, filing shareholder resolutions, etc., are guided by the principles of Catholic Social Teaching.
+The following principles of financial management flow from the seven themes of Catholic Social teaching.

 Human Dignity – Humans are created in God’s image, and whatever harms human dignity denies the goodness of creation and our Creator.
 Human activity, especially economic activity, must be focused on honoring and preserving human dignity.